manning23/MTools/README.md

 # MTools
 Some funny and useful tools.

+## Findme

+If you face some problems or make something funny idea, you can ask question in github.

+And if you want to email manning23, you can send email to 408468023@qq.com.

+:)

 ## BruteDomain

 BruteDomain can find some funny domains.
 You can use this tools do something cool.